A response-adaptive multi-arm design for continuous endpoints based on a weighted information measure: Simulation study of Phase II clinical trials

-The implementation of the proposed design requires to fix in advance the penalisation parameter $\kappa$.
-We apply the procedure presented in Section \ref{sec:kappaSelection} both for the objective function maximising the patient benefit and the one achieving a specific level of statistical power.
+The implementation of the proposed design requires to fix $\kappa$ in advance.
+We apply the procedure presented in Section \ref{sec:kappaSelection} both for the objective function maximizing the patient benefit and the one achieving a specific level of statistical power.

-We perform two independent analyses for the case of $p=1$ and $p=2$.
+We perform two independent analyses for $p=1$ and $p=2$.
 After preliminary checks, the sequence of values for $\kappa$ is restricted in the interval [$0.5$, $1.5$] with step $0.05$.
 For the power objective function, we require that $80\%$ of the power of the FR is achieved with probability higher or equal to $\xi=0.9$.
-This condition should assure that in most of the scenarios the resulting power is not too below the one achieved by the FR design.
-As a measure for $u_2(\kappa)$, we consider the two-components power defined in \eqref{eq:twoCompPower} with design-specific cut-off probabilities guaranteeing an average control of the type-I error rate at $\alpha=5\%$ over the set of scenarios considered in Section \ref{subsec:typeIcontrolSim}.
+As a measure for $u_2(\kappa)$, we consider the two-components power defined in \eqref{eq:twoCompPower} with design-specific cut-off probabilities guaranteeing an average control of type-I error rate at $\alpha=5\%$ over the set of scenarios considered in Section \ref{subsec:typeIcontrolSim}.
+Figure \ref{fig:kappaSelection} illustrates the result of the optimization of $g_1$ and $g_2$.
+Lower values of $\kappa$ are suggested when the criterion optimizes the patient benefit, while larger values of $\kappa$ are necessary to satisfy the power condition.
+Higher values of $p$ require higher values of $\kappa$ to attain the specific objective to compensate the higher relevance attributed to the variance.
+Therefore, $\kappa=0.55$ and $\kappa=0.8$ will be used for $p=1$, while $\kappa=0.7$ and $\kappa=1.1$ for $p=2$.